gigili/good-food-tracker-api/README.md

 This repository is for the back end API built with Nodejs & Express

+For the list of existing or currently being developed feature please refer to the [features](#features) section of this document.

 ### How do I get set up? ###

 To get started on development follow these steps: